CHTeam17/discounthunt/README.md

 - `YAAS_CLIENT_ID`: your *Application*'s *Client ID*
 - `YAAS_CLIENT_SECRET`: Your *Application*'s *Client Secret*

+If you use the *Application*'s credentials, you're running in a single tenant mode.
+Therefore you have to change the flag "YAAS_CLIENT_IS_APPLICATION" parameter in [default.properties|src/main/resources/default.properties] to "true".

 You have to store the ID of your *Project/Site* as `TENANT` in [TestConstants.java](src/test/java/com/sap/wishlist/api/TestConstants.java).

 You also need to [create a customer](https://devportal.yaas.io/services/customer/latest/index.html#CreateNewAccount) in your tenant and store it as `CUSTOMER` in [TestConstants.java](src/test/java/com/sap/wishlist/api/TestConstants.java).